SalfromVenice/microfake-login/README.md

 ## 📢 Legal & Ethical Notice

 This project does not collect credentials or transmit any data.
 It is for **demonstration purposes only**.
 The authors are not responsible for misuse.
 Always follow local laws and ethical guidelines when using or sharing this demo.

----

-**✅ Suggestion:** For safety, always include a visible banner or note _within the UI_ itself stating:
-> “This is a demo interface for educational purposes only – do not enter real credentials.”

----